flamholz/flamholz.github.io/_posts/2022-10-17-be-an-employee.md

 published: true
 categories: academia postdoc
 tags: postdoc employment fellowships academia
-excerpt: Count among the many things no one ever explained to me about academia: that postdocs awarded fellowships are often not employees of their host institutions.
+excerpt: "Count among the many things no one ever explained to me about academia: that postdocs awarded fellowships are often not employees of their host institutions."
 ---

 Count among the many things no one ever explained to me about academia: that postdocs awarded external fellowships are typically not employees of their host institutions.
 I am lucky to have won a postdoctoral fellowship; I work at Caltech, but I am not an employee of Caltech.
 My title is "postdoctoral scholar" and my pay is a "stipend" rather than a salary.
 Caltech pays no payroll taxes for me, and I am ineligible for standard employment benefits guaranteed by the federal government (e.g. pre-tax contributions to an employer sponsored 401K) or by the State of California (e.g. paid parental leave).